sandy-192004/Authentication/README.md

 - **JWT Authentication** – Backend generates JWT tokens after successful login.
 - **Role-Based Access** – Dashboard shows different greetings or content for admin vs regular user.
 - **Protected Routes** – Only logged-in users with a valid token can access the dashboard.
-- **Logout** – Users can log out and remove their token from local storage.
 - **Password Hashing** – Passwords are securely stored using bcrypt.
 - **Frontend-Backend Communication** – React frontend communicates with Express backend via Axios.
 - **CORS Support** – Backend allows cross-origin requests from frontend.